-When a public hearing is scheduled you will find a link to the application details here and a link to view the livestream will be active when applicable.
+When a public hearing is scheduled you will find a link to the application details below and a link to view the livestream will be active when applicable.

 Public Hearing Notice -

 Anyone who believes their interests is affected by the proposed bylaws may submit input in writing and/or attend the electronic meeting to provide verbal input.
-Written input may be submitted by email to firstname.lastname@example.org or by regular mail to the Deputy Corporate Officer, c/o Langley City Hall, 20399 Douglas Crescent, Langley, B.C.
+Written input may be submitted by email to email@example.com or by regular mail to the Deputy Corporate Officer, c/o Langley City Hall, 20399 Douglas Crescent, Langley, B.C.
 V3A 4B3 and should be received by no later than 12:00 pm on the day of the Public Hearing.
 All correspondence submitted by the deadline will form part of the public record and may be published in a meeting agenda.
 Personal information other than the name and residential address (street and municipality only) will be severed from the correspondence prior to publishing.

 Interested parties may also register to attend the electronic Public Hearing and participate in the Zoom Webinar.
 Registration is required in order to participate in the meeting.
 Anyone who is uncertain of their ability to participate electronically is encouraged to send in their submission in writing before the deadline to ensure their submission is received.
 The Public Hearing will also be live streamed on YouTube to enable those who wish to view the Public Hearing without participating.

 The live stream of the meeting may be viewed by clicking the link below:

-A link will be provided when applicable.
+A live link will be provided when applicable.